 The snow has started to fly which makes me ready to start decorating the house with snowmen.
 I love having a variety of different sizes and styles throughout the house.
 They are all so cute!
 I wanted to make one in a rustic style to go with some of our other rustic decor and figured that the best way to do that would be with birch.
+I’ll show you how to make a birch bark snowman quickly and easily.

 With birch bark being white it makes a nice covering for my styro-foam balls that make up the body of the snowman.
 And, of course, a couple of thin birch twigs are perfect for the little arms.
 For the rest of the parts, I relied on my trusty bag of potpourri to make up the embellishments along with a couple of vintage buttons.

 This craft was fun to do and as each embellishment was added, the snowman began to gain some unique personality.
-Here is what I did:
+Here is what I did.

 - two styro-foam balls, one a little smaller than the other